mendix/docs/content/en/docs/refguide/version-control/using-version-control-in-studio-pro/merge-algorithm.md

 ### 3.3 Summary

 We have merged your local work with the latest state from the server and resolved all conflicts.
-For Rebasing this meant two rounds of conflict resolution, where you had a single round of conflict resolution for the merge commit.
+For Rebasing this meant two small rounds of conflict resolution, where you had a single round with all of the conflicts being resolved at the same time for the merge commit.

 In the end the history on the server will look like this: